-Instead of getting wrapped up in the hype and buying as much as possible on Black Friday, there’s a growing movement to do the exact opposite and buy absolutely nothing – hence Buy Nothing Day!
+Instead of getting wrapped up in the hype and buying as much as possible on Black Friday, there’s a counter-movement to do the exact opposite and buy absolutely nothing.
 ‘Buy Nothing Day’ has been held on the same day as Black Friday since 1997.
-The rule is simple!
-You don’t buy anything for 24 hours.
+The rule is simple: you don’t buy anything for 24 hours.
 Many people are shocked about how difficult that actually is.

 If you and your family do decide to partake in Buy Nothing Day (as in, buying nothing at all) here are some practical tips from us to share with your kids:

-4. Challenging yourself to avoid discount temptation.
+Challenge yourself to avoid discount temptation.
 Think twice before buying something

 How often will I use or wear this?
 Do I need this?
 Where did this come from?
 What impact has it had on the environment?
 Asking yourself and getting your kids to ask questions like these before purchasing creates greater awareness of what impact your purchase will have on the environment, which helps in determining whether you should or shouldn’t buy something.